 The Universe is oscillatory with a finite minimum radius, the gravitational radius.
 Thus, stellar and celestial structures evolve on a time scale that is greater than the observed time of expansion.
-Stars exist which are older than the elapsed time of the present expansion as stellar evolution occurred during the contraction phase [51, 52].
+Stars exist which are older than the elapsed time of the present expansion as stellar evolution occurred during the contraction phase [71,72].
 Galaxy evolution also occurred during the contraction phase as revealed by high-redshift radio galaxies and galaxies associated with extremely distant, luminous quasars that date back to the beginning of the expansion [46, 47].
-The Gemini Deep Deep Survey confirmed the predicted existence of old galaxies at the beginning of the expansion at 10 billion light years and further directly disprove the Big Bang theory of cosmology [53-55].
-These results were confirmed by a spectroscopic redshift survey that probed the most massive and quiescent galaxies back at 10 billion light years [56, 57].
+The Gemini Deep Deep Survey confirmed the predicted existence of old galaxies at the beginning of the expansion at 10 billion light years and further directly disprove the Big Bang theory of cosmology [73-75].
+These results were confirmed by a spectroscopic redshift survey that probed the most massive and quiescent galaxies back at 10 billion light years [76,77].
 It was found that a significant fraction of the massive old galaxies observed over all of time since the expansion were in place in the early Universe.
 This is also shown by the Hubble Ultra Deep Field (HUDF) given in Figure 32.10.
-Recently, a definitive validation of the classical predictions was provided by the Keck survey for gravitationally lensed Ly α emitters that found galaxies back at over 13 billion light years [58].
+A definitive validation of the classical predictions is provided by the Keck survey for gravitationally lensed Ly $\alpha$ emitters that found galaxies back at over 13 billion light years [78].
 The absence of red dwarf stars that contain no metals is another indication of the ancient nature of the universe that is much older than the 10 billion years of expansion.
-Further confirmation of the older age of the universe is the existence of the brightest quasar in the early universe powered by the most massive black hole yet known [59] and that dust, a signature of an old galaxy, has been observed in a young universe [60].
+Further confirmation of the older age of the universe is the existence of the brightest quasar in the early universe powered by the most massive black hole yet known [79] and that dust, a signature of an old galaxy, has been observed in a young universe [80].
+Furthermore, the recent unanticipated Webb telescope images confirm additional GUTCP predictions of fully formed galaxies and old galaxies at the beginning of the expansion of the universe that disprove the long held metaphysical Big Bang and related theories of cosmology [81-84].
+In fact, even massive old blackholes [85, 86] and carbon molecules [87] are observed to the beginning of expansion, 13.7 B light years from present-day Earth.